tadast/webattle.js/README.md

 * BISON - for efficient serialization
 * browserify - for serving same js files for both server and client side
 * sprite.js - for rendering graphics

-TODO: links to all libraries.
-For now jfgi, please.

 ## Trying out